Genesis Vision (GVT) Trading 0% Lower Over Last Week

-Genesis Vision (GVT) traded flat against the U.S. dollar during the one day period ending at 12:00 PM E.T. on July 12th.
+Genesis Vision (GVT) traded flat against the US dollar during the 24-hour period ending at 20:00 PM ET on July 12th.
+During the last seven days, Genesis Vision has traded down 0% against the US dollar.
 Genesis Vision has a total market cap of $413,397.29 and approximately $4.42 worth of Genesis Vision was traded on exchanges in the last day.
-One Genesis Vision token can currently be purchased for about $0.0934 or 0.00000310 BTC on cryptocurrency exchanges.
-Over the last week, Genesis Vision has traded down 0% against the U.S. dollar.
+One Genesis Vision token can currently be purchased for $0.0934 or 0.00000310 BTC on popular cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.